What is Cashback and how It works: Benefits explained

 🪪 Maximizing cashback requires strategy, such as using the right card for purchases, paying balances in full, and activating bonus categories.

 Imagine getting rewarded for buying things you already want or need.
 This is the magic of cashback.
 But what exactly is cashback, and how can you make the most of it?
 In this guide, we'll break down the concept of cashback, explain how it works, and show you why it's a valuable financial tool.
-We'll also explore how Modak Makers1 can help you earn rewards and manage your money effectively.

 What is cashback?

 Cashback is a reward program offered by credit card companies and certain retailers where a percentage of the money spent on purchases is returned to the customer.
 It’s like getting a small rebate every time you make a purchase.
-This concept is designed to encourage spending by providing a financial incentive for using a specific card or shopping at certain stores.
+In simple terms, cashback means earning back a percentage of what you spend.
+For example, if you buy something for $20 and earn 2% cashback, you'll receive $0.40 back.

 VISA debit cards inside a wallet